-API poller authorization and authentication
+API poller authentication and authorization

-- Authentication proves the identity of a requestor.
-Many APIs require you to register as a user and include credentials in API requests to verify your identity.
-For example, to send requests to Azure APIs, you need to provide a Client ID and Client Secret to authenticate access.
-Authentication proves that you are who you say you are.
+Authentication proves the identity of a requestor.
+Many APIs require you to register as a user and include credentials in API requests.
+For example, to send requests to Azure APIs, you need to provide details such as Client ID and Tenant IDs to authenticate access.

-- Authorization allows certain actions against data stored in the API.
-For example, you can use standard Orion account credentials to send GET requests that retrieve data from the Orion API, but if you send a POST request to change data with a CREATE, READ, UPDATE, or DELETE database command, you need extra rights.
-To add a node with a CREATE command, your Orion account requires Node Management rights.
+Authorization allows certain actions against data stored in the API.
+For example, you can use standard SolarWinds Platform account credentials to send GET requests that retrieve data from the SolarWinds Platform API, but if you send a POST request to change data with a CREATE, READ, UPDATE, or DELETE command, your SolarWinds Platform account requires extra rights.
+Adding a node requires Node Management rights.

 Supported authorization types for SAM API pollers include:

-- Basic Authorization: Also called "Basic Auth," this method passes the username and password in request headers, sent via HTTPS and encoded with Base64 for security.
+Basic Authorization: Also called "Basic Auth," this method passes the username and password in request headers, sent via HTTPS and encoded with Base64 for security.
 Passwords are required with Basic Authorization.

-- Bearer Token: Also called "token authentication," this scheme uses access tokens to authenticate requests, in the form of text strings added to request headers (for example,
+Bearer Token: Also called token authentication, this scheme uses access tokens to authenticate requests, in the form of text strings added to request headers (for example,

-- API Key: The API key is a long string included in either the request URL or request header (for example,
+API Key: The API key is a long string included in either the request URL or request header (for example,